malc-u/petes-plumbing/README.md

 - Footer - provides legal info of the company as well as links to company's social media
 - Clickable phone icon - in the footer section - that gets users directly to phone call screen with company number already pre-entered
 - Clickable email icon - in the footer section - thath gets users directly to their default email application in order to get in touch with the company
+- All links described for audio description/screen reading purposes

 ### Potential features to implement later
-- portfolio of jobs copleted
+- portfolio of jobs completed
 - back end functions to the contact form
 - Captcha function to the contact form for better protection
 - blog that would be updated regularly with tips and how-to's making website more interesting and inciting customers to return or even share the page with friends and family